Generic selectors

 Ethical Framework

-An ethics framework has been developed encompassing Purpose, Values and Principles (PVP); and a Culture Strategy has been developed, underpinned by stakeholder input and findings of Deloitte and The Ethics Centre.
+An ethical framework has been developed encompassing Purpose, Values and Principles (PVP); and a Culture Strategy has been developed, underpinned by stakeholder input and findings of Deloitte and The Ethics Centre.

 New strategic direction launched supported by the new PVP.

-Cashless and carded play trial launched at The Star Sydney in Feb 2024 on 51 poker machines and 8 table games.
-The trial is a precursor to the introduction of cashless and carded play at NSW casinos from August 2024.
-This initiative reduces risks of money laundering as all transactions are linked to a verified financial institution with fixed transaction limits, monitoring and transaction reporting in place.
+A daily cash limit of $5,000 and mandatory carded play commenced at The Star Sydney in October 2024.
+This initiative reduces risks of money laundering with fixed transaction limits, monitoring and transaction reporting in place.

 This also provides greater ability to identify guests who may benefit from intervention from our Safer Gambling team.